 Lindell scores winner in OT, Stars rally to beat Avs 3-2

-DENVER (AP) — Esa Lindell scored 1:54 into overtime after Jason Dickinson tied the game late in regulation and the Dallas Stars put the finishing touches on a season series sweep of Colorado by beating the Avalanche 3-2 on Tuesday night.
+Esa Lindell scored 1:54 into overtime after Jason Dickinson tied the game late in regulation and the Stars put the finishing touches on a season series sweep of Colorado by beating the Avalanche 3-2 on Tuesday night.

-Lindell found himself all alone in the middle of the ice and sent a wrist shot past Philipp Grubauer as the Stars rallied from an early two-goal deficit.
+Lindell found himself all alone in the middle of the ice and sent a wrist shot past Philipp Grubauer as the Stars completed their rally from an early two-goal deficit.

+“Scoring is fun,” said Lindell, who scored his third goal of the season and first since Nov.
+25. “It doesn’t happen too often, so you’ll take it every time.”

+Grubauer’s take was simple: “They came down in the slot and scored.
+That’s what I saw.”

 Dickinson tied the game for the Stars with 5:23 remaining on a backhand shot.
 Denis Gurianov also scored in the fourth and final meeting between the Central Division adversaries.
 The Stars captured the season series 4-0.

-Ben Bishop stopped 41 shots in a game in which the Avalanche hit at least three posts.
+Ben Bishop made 41 saves in a game in which the Avalanche hit at least three posts.

+“The guys did a good job with that ‘bend don’t break’ mentality and then stuck in there, stuck in there,” Bishop said.
+“We’re finding different ways to win.”

 Leading 2-1, the Avalanche nearly cemented the game midway through the third with the puck rolling toward the net.
 But Stars defenseman John Klingberg swatted it away at the last moment.